-It was in an old part of the city that had fallen out of fashion that I saw the house.
+It was in an old part of the city that I saw the house.

-Looming on a bluff above the lake, it stirred in me nostalgia for beauty, a longing for a time when objects and buildings were crafted with respect for the human soul.
+Looming on a bluff above the lake, it stirred in me nostalgia for beauty, a longing for a time when buildings were crafted to nourish the soul.

-I longed to walk its wooden floors, climb its gracefully curving staircase, cross its gallery landing, feel the craftsmanship of its woodwork against my fingertips, and take in its detail, its mystery, its artistry.
+I longed to walk its wooden floors, climb its curving staircase, cross its gallery landing, and delve into its mysteries.

-The old oaks in front of the house stood in splendor as well.
-Their barks were finely textured, their branches bent into magnificent curves.
-Vines grew up the sides and the front of the house, twisting around each other, some choked by others, brown and dry; some burning yellow or red in the autumn sun.
+The old oaks in front of the house stood in splendor as well, their branches bent into elegant curves.
+Vines grew up the brick and stone facade, some choked by others, brown and dry, some burning red in the autumn sun.

 There was an old sign buried in the overgrown grass.
 The ink had faded years before, but I discerned the imprints of the words FOR SALE OR RENT.